 KPO Workers have Depth of Insight and Valuable Experience

 Employees are evaluated by the depth of insight they provide in their work.
 In KPO jobs, quality wins over quantity all the time.
-The quality of information derived from analysis is more important than the volume of data produced.
+The quality of information derived through analysis is more important than the volume of data produced.
 For example, market research revealed that a thousand people bought a particular product.
 Knowing that is good, but knowing which of these people will likely return and buy another product is even better.

 Offshore Outsourcing is Cheaper